mirzaevolution/Uptec-Call-Protected-Api-Client-Credentials/README.md

 ### 6. Test The Applications.

-Make sure you run the previous WeatherForecase web api project in the 2nd tutorial first to test our console app.
+Make sure you run the previous WeatherForecast web api project in the 2nd tutorial first to test our console app.

 ![2024 01 14 10H34 08](assets/2024-01-14_10h34_08.png)